Switzer Prize Lectureship - "The Dark Side of DNA - How DNA Triggers Immune Defense and Autoimmune Diseases" - Zhijian "James" Chen, PhD

 Grants Submission Unit and Trial Innovation Network Office Hours

 Get help with grant applications and clinical trials!

 Drop-In Statistical Consults

-Biostatistical consultations are available at UCLA and appointments can be arranged at LA BioMed and Cedars-Sinai.
+Biostatistical consultations are available at UCLA every Wednesday and Friday, and appointments can be arranged at LA BioMed and Cedars-Sinai.

 We would like to offer you the opportunity to participate in Dr. Albert Thomas project titled: MR Imaging and Spectroscopy of Breast Cancer and Healthy Human Subjects that is being conducted at UCLA.

-Families expecting their second child needed for infant development study
+Families expecting another child needed for infant development study

 UCLA researchers are recruiting families with an infant less than six weeks of age.
 Infants must not be the firstborn child in their family and have no family history of autism.
 The study involves non-invasive MRI (during natural sleep), EEG, eye-tracking, and behavioral assessments in order to examine social communication skills in the first year of life.
 Participation in this study involves visits at 1½, 3, 6, 9, 12, 18, 24 and 36 months.
 Families will receive valuable feedback on their infant’s developmental progress, as well as $50 compensation for each visit and a picture of their baby's brain.